 1.)
 The first and most accurate method to monitor these kinds of circuits would be to attach a single sensor to each leg of the circuit.
 This method will accurately capture the measurements of the entire circuit.
-Right now in the application they'll show up as individual circuits, but we're working on functionality that will allow us to "combine" circuits within the app for easier understanding.
+Right now in the application, they'll show up as separate circuits, but we're working on including the functionality to "combine" circuits within the app for easier viewing.

 Above: Two sensors with one CT placed on each leg of the dual pole circuit.
 No multipliers are required in this scenario.

 2.)
 The other method of monitoring these kinds of circuits involves using a single sensor on one leg of the multi-leg circuit and setting a multiplier in the application.
-This is a great way to conserve a sensor to use to monitor a different circuit, but can add some inaccuracy to the measurements as we're "assuming" equal usage on the other leg of the circuit.
-In many cases this is acceptable as the difference will be negligible, however for some appliances the difference can be quite large.
-Sub-panels can have even larger differences between the provided lines of service, so its generally recommended to not use multipliers on those kinds of circuits.
+This is a great way to conserve a sensor to use to monitor a different circuit, but it can add some inaccuracy to the measurements as we're "assuming" equal usage on the other leg of the circuit.
+In many cases this is an acceptable assumption as the difference will be negligible.
+However, for appliances with a neutral return, the difference can be quite large.
+Sub-panels can have very large differences between the two lines of service, so it's generally recommended to not use multipliers on these kinds of circuits.
 More details about using multipliers can be found here.

 Above: One sensor attached to a single leg of the two leg, dual pole circuit.

 Below: Highlighted screenshot of settings in App to set multipliers for circuits.

 To set a multiplier in the app for a specific circuit, we can do the following:

 - Select the Menu (☰) in top left corner